Abrictosaurus: History and naming

-In 1975, James Hopson redescribed a fragmentary heterodontosaur skull (UCL A100) found in South Africa that Thulborn had previously assigned to Lycorhinus angustidens.
-After showing that UCL A100 could not belong to L. angustidens but was instead more similar to UCL B54, Hopson erected a new genus to contain both specimens.
+In 1975, James Hopson redescribed a fragmentary heterodontosaur skull (formerly UCL A100, now NHMUK PV RUA 100) found in South Africa that Thulborn had previously assigned to Lycorhinus angustidens.
+After showing that NHMUK PV RUA 100 could not belong to L. angustidens but was instead more similar to NHMUK PV RUB 54, Hopson erected a new genus to contain both specimens.
 The generic name Abrictosaurus (from the Greek αβρικτος (abriktos) meaning 'wakeful' and σαυρος (sauros) meaning 'lizard') refers to Hopson's disagreement with Thulborn's hypothesis that heterodontosaurids underwent periods of aestivation (hibernation during hot and/or dry seasons).
 The specific name was retained, creating the new binomial Abrictosaurus consors.
 Despite Hopson's renaming, Thulborn continued to consider Lycorhinus angustidens, Heterodontosaurus tucki, and Abrictosaurus consors to be three species of the genus Lycorhinus.
 Most paleontologists maintain all three genera separately, although there is no precise definition of a species or genus in paleontology.

 Sexual dimorphism

 The hypothesis of sexual dimorphism in heterodontosaurids has long centered on Abrictosaurus.
 Tusks are a sexually dimorphic trait in many modern mammals, including musk deer, walrus, Asian elephants and many pigs, with tusks being present primarily in males.
-The lack of tusks in UCL B54 led to suggestions that it was female; perhaps even a female of another species.
-The discovery of caniniforms in UCL A100 showed that A. consors also has this 'male' characteristic, suggesting that it is at least a valid species in its own right.
-However, UCL B54 may actually be a juvenile, based on its short face and unfused sacral (hip) vertebrae.
+The lack of tusks in NHMUK PV RUB 54 led to suggestions that it was female; perhaps even a female of another species.
+The discovery of caniniforms in NHMUK PV RUA 100 showed that A. consors also has this 'male' characteristic, suggesting that it is at least a valid species in its own right.
+However, NHMUK PV RUB 54 may actually be a juvenile, based on its short face and unfused sacral (hip) vertebrae.
 Therefore, the lack of tusks could be a juvenile trait instead of a secondary sexual characteristic, weakening the case for sexual dimorphism.